-Stephen Smith’s research and writing focus on international trade, global economic development, and growth — topics he addresses both technically and in terms of Christian ethical reflection.
+Stephen Smith’s research and writing focus on international trade, global economic development and growth — topics he addresses both technically and in terms of Christian theology and ethics.

-He teaches Economic Growth and Development, International Economics, Econometrics, and introductory courses in microeconomics.
-He also leads the department’s China May Term, a travel-study course focused on the economic and business dimensions of China’s modern growth, and serves as the department’s section head for economics.
+He teaches Economic Growth and Development, International Economics, Econometrics and introductory courses in microeconomics.
+He has led the department’s China May Term, a travel-study course focused on the economic and business dimensions of China’s modern growth, and serves as the department’s section head for economics.

 Dr. Smith joined the Hope College faculty in 2016 after teaching for 29 years at Gordon College in Massachusetts.

 - International economics

 - Economic development

 - Economic growth

 - Christian ethical reflection in economics

 - Visiting professor, American Enterprise Institute, Values & Capitalism Program, 2016–2017